model-checking/kani/rfc/src/template.md

 ## Summary

-Short description of the feature, i.e.: the elevator pitch.
+Short (1-2 sentences) description of the feature.
 What is this feature about?

 ## User Impact

 Why are we doing this?
 How will this benefit the final user?

  - If this is an API change, how will that impact current users?
- - For deprecation or breaking changes, how will the transition look like?
  - If this RFC is related to change in the architecture without major user impact, think about the long term impact for user.
 I.e.: what future work will this enable.
+Maybe reach out to other developers to ensure you  need an RFC in the first place.

 ## User Experience

-What is the scope of this RFC?
-Which use cases do you have in mind?
-Explain how users will interact with it.
-Also please include:

-- How would you teach this feature to users?
-What changes will be required to the user documentation?
+This should be a description on how users will interact with the feature.
+Users should be able to read this section and understand how to use the feature.
+**Do not include implementation details in this section, neither discuss the rationale behind the chosen UX.**

+Please include:
+  - High level user flow description
+  - Any new major functions or attributes that will be added to Kani library.
+  - New command line options or subcommands (no need to mention the unstable flag).
+  - What are possible user errors and how are they presented.
+E.g: Compilation vs Verification error.
+  - Substantial changes to existing functionality or Kani output.

-- If the RFC is related to architectural changes and there are no visible changes to UX, please state so.
+If the RFC is related to architectural changes and there are no visible changes to UX, please state so.
+No further explanation is needed.

-## Detailed Design
+## Software Design

+**We recommend you to leave this empty for the first version of your RFC**.

 This is the technical portion of the RFC.
-Please provide high level details of the implementation you have in mind:
+Please provide a high level description your design.

 - What are the main components that will be modified?
-(E.g.: changes to `kani-compiler`, `kani-driver`, metadata, installation...)
+(E.g.: changes to `kani-compiler`, `kani-driver`, metadata, proc-macros, installation...)
+- Will there be changes to the components interface?
-- How will they be modified?
-Any changes to how these components communicate?
+- Any changes to how these components communicate?
-- Will this require any new dependency?
 - What corner cases do you anticipate?

 ## Rationale and alternatives

+This is the section where you discuss the decisions you made.

-- What are the pros and cons of this design?
+- What are the pros and cons of the UX?
+What would be the alternatives?
 - What is the impact of not doing this?
-- What other designs have you considered?
-Why didn't you choose them?
+- Any pros / cons on how you designed this?

 ## Open questions

+List of open questions + an optional link to an issue that capture the work required to address the open question.
+Capture the details of the open question in the issue, not here.

+Example:
+- Is there any use case that isn't handled yet?
-- Is there any part of the design that you expect to resolve through the RFC process?
+- Is there any part of the UX that still need some improvement?

-- What kind of user feedback do you expect to gather before stabilization?
-How will this impact your design?
+Make sure all open questions are addressed before stabilization.

-## Future possibilities
+## Out of scope / Future Improvements

-What are natural extensions and possible improvements that you predict for this feature that is out of the scope of this RFC?
-Feel free to brainstorm here.
+List of extensions and possible improvements that you predict for this feature that is out of the scope of this RFC.

+Feel free to add as many items as you want, but please refrain from adding too much detail.
+If you want to capture your thoughts or start a discussion, please create a feature request.
+You are welcome to add a link to the new issue here.

+[^unstable_feature]: This unique ident should be used to enable features proposed in the RFC using `-Z <ident>` until the feature has been stabilized.